You are here:

 Professional Bio

-Carmin is the recipient of numerous artist grants by Scholastic, Poets & Writers, Jeremy O. Harris and The Bushwick.
-She has received fellowships from The Watering Hole, Furious Flower Poetry Center, Institute for the Recruitment of Teachers (IRT), and Wild Seeds Writers Retreat/ Center for Black Literature at Medgar Evers College, CUNY.
-Her work was recognized by the Academy of American Poetry and broadcast by WRBH and WPSU.
-She has performed her poetry at Lincoln Center, The Apollo Theater, The Nuyorican Poets Cafe, and more.
-Her plays have taken the stage at the John F. Kennedy Center for Performing Arts and on the national regional theater circuit.
+Carmin is the 2024-2025 Shirley Graham Du Bois Creative-in-Residence with Castle of Our Skins and the Teaching Artist with Girls Write Now NYC.
+She has received artist grants from Scholastic, Poets & Writers, Jeremy O. Harris, and The Bushwick Starr, as well as fellowships from The Watering Hole, Furious Flower Poetry Center, the Institute for the Recruitment of Teachers (IRT), and the Wild Seeds Writers Retreat/Center for Black Literature at Medgar Evers College, CUNY.
+Her poetry was recognized by the Academy of American Poetry and is featured in Xavier Review, Obsidian, and elsewhere, as well as on WRBH and WPSU radio.